 An annotated chart is best to highlight specific data or add contextual notes inside the visualization.
 Well-designed annotations can help answer the “so what?” question by briefly noting the significance of data in the chart, with greater detail in the sentences or paragraphs that follow.
 Be cautious with annotations, because it’s important to avoid adding unnecessary “chart junk,” as described in Chart Design Principles section of this chapter.

 You can add annotations to any chart created with Datawrapper, and we’ll illustrate how with a line chart about US unemployment data from 2000-2020, since adding a bit of historical context often helps readers to better understand data stories about change over time.
 To create a line chart in Datawrapper, organize your data the same way you did in the Google Sheets line chart tutorial above.
 Place units of time (such as months-years) in the first column, and numerical data values (such as the unemployment rate) in the second column.
-Now you’re ready to create an interactive line chart with annotations, as shown in Figure 6.33.
-Since 2000, the unemployment rate has peaked three times, but the tallest peak occured during the 2020 economic crisis during the Covid pandemic.
+Now you’re ready to create an interactive line chart with annotations, as shown in Figure 6.35.
+Since 2000, the unemployment rate has peaked three times, but the tallest peak occurred during the 2020 economic crisis sparked by the Covid pandemic.

 Create your own annotated line chart in Datawrapper by following this tutorial: